davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 ## Step 3: Installing necessary components in the attacker’s and victim's virtual machine.

 ### Attacker (Ubuntu)
-* After the machine has started, we open the terminal.
+* After the machine started, we opened the terminal.
 This can be done by pressing ``Ctrl + Alt + t`` on your keyboard.

 * Now, the first thing we do is update the system.
 The command is
   ```
   sudo apt-get update
   ```
-  For the system to work smoothly, it is crucial to keep the system up to date.
+  For the system to work smoothly, it is crucial to keep it up to date.
 This command checks and installs if there are any available updates.

 * After this, we install the hping3 tool.
 The command is
   ```
   sudo apt install -y hping3
   ```
-  It is a powerful open-source network tool which allows users to send custom TCP, UDP and ICMP packets to target hosts and analyse network behaviour.
+  It is a powerful open-source network tool that allows users to send custom TCP, UDP, and ICMP packets to target hosts and analyse network behaviour.
 We can check if it has been installed with this command.
    ```
    hping3 –version